ros2/ros2_documentation/source/Tutorials/Intermediate/Monitoring-For-Parameter-Changes-Python.rst

             self.handler = ParameterEventHandler(self)

-Finally, we add parameter callback and get callback handler for the new callback.
+Finally, we add a parameter callback and get a callback handler for the new callback.

 .. note::